Getting Started with Custom Framing

 • Care needs to be taken when cleaning to not scratch the surface on all acrylics.
 Best to wipe with microfiber cloths and not paper towels.

 6. Frame grade acrylics – There is a wide range of options here and depending on who you use for framing, you can get wildly different products.
 The difference tends to be in the thickness, which will ultimately affect it’s weight and if it will bow over time, and hardness which will determine if it is more likely to scratch over time.
 It may warp a bit on larger pieces.
-All frame grade acrylics have some UV protection and are defect free, making for a very clear barrier.
+All frame grade acrylics have some UV protection and should be defect free, making for a very clear barrier.
 These are less likely to scratch than the lowest grade acrylics but will scratch over time if not careful when cleaning.
-Very static.
+Very staticky.
 Requires cleaning with a soft cloth only.
+You can reduce the static by slightly dampening the micro cloth with a small bit of water.
 Great for shipped frames.
-Also comes in a non-glare, but that looks a bit cloudy.
+Also comes in a non-glare version, but that looks a bit cloudy.

 7. Optimum Museum Quality Acrylic – This is the top-of-the-line choice for framing your art.
 Has 99% UV protection, anti-reflective, anti-static, and scratch resistant due to a hard coating.
 Significantly more expensive than the other acrylic and glass options.
 One common brand is TruView.